 The two main reasons people go on diets in the first place is to lose weight and to improve their health.
 That’s how we define success on a diet.
 Not achieving those goals makes dieting feel like a chore and a huge drag.

 The success I’ve had on a low-carb diet has been tremendously motivating and it really keeps me moving forward toward both my weight goals and other lifestyle goals I have.
-I want you to have that kind of success too.
+I want you to have that kind of success too, so I’m sharing 30 of my top tips for low carb diet success that will hopefully help you stay motivated and moving forward.

 So let’s work together to make sure you have all the tips you need to succeed on a low-carb diet, and you know exactly what it will take to get there!